Interview: forensic accident reconstruction with Pix4D

 Images captured | 3266 |

-The scene was mapped using a GPS station, with Ground Control Points to precisely connect it with the drone project.
-The area of impact and vehicle resting places were documented using the PIX4Dcatch application.
-When weather conditions improved, the scene was then mapped with a drone.
+The scene was mapped using the Emlid RS+ GPS station, with ground control points to precisely connect it with the drone project.
+The area of impact and vehicle resting places were documented using an Apple iPhone 13 Pro, utilizing the PIX4Dcatch application (no RTK device).

 Pix4D's integrated tools for marking and labeling allowed for the creation of a complete final product within one program, ensuring all data contributed to a single, comprehensive reconstruction.